News

 Every year Burnfield attends the Bundaberg show.
 We build an encampment and list field and live a few days as a medieval village.

 This year it was a bit wet and afforded us a very authentic soggy experience.
-Not to be discouraged we entertained the populace and
+Not to be discouraged we entertained the populace and demonstrated our individual interests within the SCA world.

 Over time some of our members have found their niche and take great pleasure in learning and passing on the knowledge.
-This event
+This event is a great example of how we can reach out to interested members of the public.

 Look for this event/demonstration next year and mark it in your calendar.